 Students absent from regular attendance at school because of an injury or illness of three weeks duration or more may receive instruction at home up to five hours a week.
 Written verification by a physician is required prior to approval by the principal and superintendent's office.
-Students that are approved are reminded that they are not permitted anywhere other than the attending Doctor's office for medical appointments or Religious services.
-Students that do not comply may have their approval revoked.
-Parents should contact the high school office for further information.
+Parents should contact the middle school office for further information.